Quick Start

 Windows OS

 The creation of Windows images is a bit more involved but we provide a tool and a set of comprehensive instructions to make it easier.
-Please see the Working with Windows VM guide.
+Please see the Windows Instances guide.

 How to import an image file